Budget 101: Outgo

-Current total bonded indebtedness is $83-billion, with annual payments running just shy of a half billion dollars.
+Current total bonded indebtedness – what we’ve borrowed for building roads and bridges -- is $83-billion, with annual payments running just shy of a half-billion dollars.

-There are federal mandates and statutory obligations—call that another billion.
+There are also federal mandates and statutory obligations that total another billion dollars of required outgo.

 And there’s Medicaid.

-“There are mandatory services in the Medicaid Program, required for us to continue to have access to the program,” Speaker Pro Tem Walt Leger reminded the House last May, as they tried to strip funds from the Department of Health budget in order to fully fund TOPS.
+“There are mandatory services in the Medicaid Program, required for us to continue to have access to the program,” Speaker Pro Tem Walt Leger reminded House members during a debate over reducing finding for the state Department of Health.

-Anyway, once you add up the non-discretionary spending it leaves just over $2-billion for non-discretionary spending.
-That includes funding higher education and the majority of TOPS scholarships; paying the private partners in the public hospitals, and paying for home care for the disabled.
+That leaves just over $2-billion for discretionary spending – things like higher education and TOPS; paying private partners in the public hospitals, and providing home care for the disabled.